Semon Knudsen: Move to Ford and the larger Mustang

 Knudsen was elected as executive vice-president of GM in 1967.
 He was head of GM's Overseas, Industrial, and Defense Operation in February 1968 when he created controversy by resigning to become president of the Ford Motor Company.
-Rumors at the time suggested that Knudsen's move to Ford was prompted by his having been passed over for the GM presidency in favor of Ed Cole, the father of the small block eight cylinder engine for the Chevrolet Corvette.
-Henry Ford II was looking for a seasoned executive to take charge at his company, which would allow him to spend more time on outside activities; and so the opportunity for Knudsen was ripe.
-Certain GM-like styling cues in several Ford products attributable to Knudsen became reality starting with the 1970 model year, including the new 'eagle beak' on the Thunderbird nicknamed the 'Bunkie Beak' by many T-Bird enthusiasts.
-It was similar to the V-nose grille found on the 1969 Pontiac Grand Prix, a sporty/luxurious model whose addition to the 1962 Pontiac lineup Knudsen had ordered prior to his move to Ford.
-Further evidence of Knudsen's styling cues can also be seen on the front-end of the completely restyled 1971 full-sized Ford line-up.
+Rumors at that time suggested Knudsen's move to Ford was prompted by his having been passed over for the GM presidency in favor of Ed Cole, the father of the Chevrolet small block V8 for the Corvette.
+Henry Ford II was looking for a seasoned executive to take charge at his company, which would allow him to spend more time on outside activities, which opened the door for Knudsen.
+Certain GM-like styling cues in several Ford products attributable to Knudsen began to appear with the 1970 model year, including the new 'eagle beak' on the Thunderbird (derisively nicknamed the 'Bunkie Beak' by critics for its over-strong similarity to the V-nose grille found on the 1969 Pontiac Grand Prix).
+Such styling cues were expanded to the completely restyled 1971 full-sized Ford line-up.

-Knudsen was also credited (and criticized) for ordering the design of a larger Ford Mustang from a sporty compact ponycar to a heavier and almost-intermediate sized car for 1971, with much of the enlargement reported to be necessary in order to fit Ford's large 429 cubic-inch Cobra Jet V8 under its hood without extensive modifications (unlike the 1969–70 Boss 429 Mustang).
-However, by the time the '71 Mustang was introduced in September, 1970, the musclecar market had collapsed due to exorbitant insurance premiums and increasingly stringent emission regulations that led to the design of engines that could run on unleaded gasoline.
-Very few Mustangs were ordered with the 429 engine, which was offered only in 1971 and then dropped for 1972.
-The plummeting sales of the larger Mustangs led Ford to return its ponycar to its roots beginning with a downsized Mustang in 1974, based upon the Pinto platform.
-Although the car was not well received by enthusiasts, it fit well into its intended market.
+Knudsen was also credited (and heavily criticized) for ordering the design of the enlarged 1971 Ford Mustang, moving it further away yet from its pioneering pony car roots, though much of the enlargement was necessary to fit Ford's large 429 cubic-inch Cobra Jet V8 under its hood without the extensive modifications that had been required the 1969–70 Boss 429 Mustang.
+Compounding this was that by the time the '71 Mustang was introduced in September, 1970, the performance car market had collapsed due to exorbitant insurance premiums and increasingly stringent emission regulations; very few 429-equipped Mustangs were ordered.